ranoya/poepalette/docs/using.md

 You can create your own plugins to extend functionalities of POE.

+If you want to see a nice way to use plugins, load [this version](https://poepalette.vercel.app?plugins=https://opensheet.elk.sh/1gvNjBqO-8ji2Y52MqllpLWatwXltqzCb99i-D0kgXL4/Custom) with the _/Game_ plugin, and type _/game fps_.

 ## An easy way to fill the JSON data

 We recomend using [opensheet.elk.sh](https://opensheet.elk.sh) to convert data stored in a Google Sheets document into JSON, on the fly.
 We use that in the default data for POE.